horuslabsio/Starknet-Scaffold/Readme.md

 cd Starknet-Scaffold
 ```

-Or to install using create-starknet-app (recommended):
+Or install using create-starknet-app (recommended).
+This takes in the name and boilerplate type.
+If you need a basic boilerplate with frontend UI components, use the "basic" type else for full debugging suite, use "debugger". e.g

 ```
-npx create-starknet-app
+npx create-starknet-app my-app debugger
 ```

 ## FEATURES